 Shanghai is a vibrant high-paced city of bright lights, towering skyscrapers, treasure chest of styles from its colonial period, bustling markets, and creative energy.
 As one of China’s largest cities, there is much to explore as the sprawl is massive.
 Luckily the metro system is insanely efficient and there is so much to occupy your […]

 A FOREWORD FROM WILL This guest post is from literary extraordinaire and friend Mary Huang.
-This story developed when I met up with Mary and a few other past co-workers in Tokyo as part of my food tour.
-In a bind, she needed to get to Shanghai while she was in Tokyo but without a […]
+This story developed when I met up with Mary and a few other past co-workers as part of my Tokyo food tour.
+In a bind, she needed to get to Shanghai while she was in Tokyo but without a China […]

 Choosing where to stay in Shanghai can be challenging especially if it’s your first time.
 Having lived there myself, studied there, and visited on a semi-regular basis, I can help!
 Growing up, I would make periodic trips to Shanghai but it wasn’t until 2012 when I got a chance to stay in this metropolis for a month […]